RTEMS/rtems-docs/c_user/signal_manager.rst

 **NOTES:**

-Sending a signal set to a task has no effect on that task’s state.
+Sending a signal set to a task has no effect on that task's state.
 If a signal set is sent to a blocked task, then the task will remain blocked and the signals will be processed when the task becomes the running task.